SaI7Tejashwin/saaran-backend/README.md

 poetry shell
 ```

-execute `exit` in the shell (not `deactivte`) to quit out of the shell.
+execute `exit` in the shell (not `deactivate`) to quit out of the shell.
 Check out the [CLI documentation](https://python-poetry.org/docs/cli/) for more commands for poetry

 > The backend is built using FastAPI